 The Rhythm and Dance of Silat

-With the Parasympathetic in charge, you can “move in perfect alignment on time” and in the “right way.”
+With the Parasympathetic in charge, you can move in perfect alignment on time and in the right way.
 Training with music ensures proper body.
 It facilitates fluid movement and seamless application of the techniques.
-The practitioner can control fear and anger in a combative confrontation when combining all the elements.
+When combining all the elements, the practitioner can control fear and anger in a combative confrontation.
 It’s a distinct advantage in a combat situation.
 As a result, the physical conflict becomes a dance, albeit a deadly one.

 Many Western cultures that occupied Indonesia forbid the practice of their martial arts.
-Concealing their martial arts in the dance, they could practice in plain sight.
+Since they Concealed their martial arts in the dance, they could practice in plain sight.
+Ha ha!
 The untrained Western eye observes interesting dance-like movements.

 It does not compare with Western ballet.
 Nor does it appear to have the punctuated movements many in the West associate with other martial arts.
 The Indonesian martial artist has an unblinking stare.
-They move with unusual jerky, awkward, even ugly by Western standards.
+They move with unusual, jerky, awkward, and even ugly by Western standards.